Yangshao Culture: 100 Year Research History and Heritage Impact

 Project Overview

-The Yangshao Culture: 100 Year Research History and Heritage Impact project analyzes the historiography of the Yangshao Culture and its functioning as a heritage icon for the Chinese nation as well as its impact on various societal concerns.
+The Yangshao Culture: 100 Year Research History and Heritage Impact project analysed the historiography of the Yangshao Culture as an archaeological construct and its functioning as a heritage icon for the Chinese nation as well as its impact on and connections to various societal concerns.

-The project consists of three strands of analysis, integrated through a final synthesis reflecting on national iconic heritage.
+The project consisted of three strands of analysis,which collectively add to insights into the Yangshao Culture as a national iconic heritage.

-• The second strand is an investigation of how the culture has been understood as heritage, especially its role in the formation of Chinese nationalism.
-This part of the project analyzes the use of the Yangshao Culture at both the level of government institutions and museums and at a more local popular level - how do people connect to the idea of this being 'their' heritage.
+- The second strand was concerned with investigating how the culture has been understood as heritage, especially its role in the formation of Chinese nationalism.
+This part of the project analysed the use of the Yangshao Culture at both the level of government institutions and museums and at more local popular levels, as expressed within social media.

-The project runs from 2019 to 2024 and is generously funded by the Beifang International Education Group and Shanghai Academy of Guyewang Studies.
+The project ran from 2019 to 2025 and was generously funded by the Beifang International Education Group and Shanghai Academy of Guyewang Studies.

 Yangshao Culture Project Logo